andreskrey/readability.php/README.md

 - **removeReadabilityTags**: default value `true`, remove the data-readability tags inside the nodes that are added during the rating phase.
 - **fixRelativeURLs**: default value `false`, convert relative URLs to absolute.
 Like `/test` to `http://host/test`.
 - **substituteEntities**: default value `false`, disables the `substituteEntities` flag of libxml.
 Will avoid substituting HTML entities.
 Like `&aacute;` to á.
+- **normalizeEntities**: default value `false`, converts UTF-8 characters to its HTML Entity equivalent.
+Useful to parse HTML with mixed encoding.
 - **originalURL**: default value `http://fakehost`, original URL from the article used to fix relative URLs.

 ## Limitations